3-15: I Eat Cannibals

 The KLR series was legendary for its simple durability.
 Designed for the original service bots working alone in remote hostile environments, fancy features and luxuries were ditched in favour of simplicity.
 Many were used on the frontlines of the war, so few can be found today.

 The KLR Series aren't my personal favourite limbs.
-They trade the specialized stat bonuses of other models for ludicrous toughness that I find basically never relevant when one has squishy organic parts that will give out long before even a moderately sturdy mechanical limb.
-Even so, it'll to be hard to beat a Masterwork. -8% penalties to Lockpicking and Thievery are liveable even if I want Jam to be doing thief stuff sometimes, +10% bonuses to Dexterity and Strength are nice all-purpose boosts, and the heaping 245 HP on this thing means Jam's left arm is pretty much never gonna give out in a fight.
+They trade the specialized stat bonuses of other models for a balanced, all-purpose stat line; they're perfectly fine, just not optimal.
+As per their item description, what actually sets them apart is their ludicrous toughness, but that's an advantage I basically never find relevant when one has squishy organic parts that will give out long before even a moderately sturdy mechanical limb.
+Even so, it'll to be hard to beat a Masterwork. -8% penalties to Lockpicking and Thievery are basically as good as it gets for non-thief-specialized prosthetic arms, +10% bonuses to Dexterity and Strength are nice all-purpose boosts, and the heaping 245 HP on this thing does mean Jam's left arm is pretty much never gonna give out in a fight.
+It's tougher even than any of Burn's limbs, which sport 200 HP each.

-Jam pops on the new arm and starts loading Pilaf down with loot.
-As they work through the armour and weapons, inspecting the quality of each, something at the back of one of the chests sticks out by virtue of being so thoroughly unassuming: A small journal.
+Jam pops on the new arm, replacing their Specialist-grade skeleton arm, and starts loading Pilaf down with loot.
+As they work through the armour and weapons, inspecting the quality of each, they find something rather unassuming buried beneath the pile: A small journal.

 Captive's Journal I